 Ms. Farideh Bakhtiari

-(CAE) as programmer followed by working at Ericsson Mobility for 4 years as software designer.
+(CAE) as a programmer followed by working at Ericsson Mobility for 4 years as software designer.
 Moving to Seattle in 1996, I started working at AT&T Wireless in progression from

 Dr. Babak Hamidzadeh